finos/common-domain-model/docs/eligible-collateral-representation.md

 parties and those defined under regulatory rules for posting certain margin types.

-The model components are specified in the CDM using data type `AgencyRatingCriteria` : - Represents class to specify multiple credit notations alongside a conditional 'any' or 'all' qualifier.
+The model components are specified in the CDM using the data types `IssuerAgencyRating`, `SovereignAgencyRating` and `AssetAgencyRating`.

-For the purpose of use in defining eligible collateral this can be applied to the following data attributes:

--   `IssuerCriteria` \> `issuerAgencyRating` - Represents an agency
-    rating based on default risk and creditors claim in event of default associated with asset issuer
--   `IssuerCriteria` \> `sovereignAgencyRating` - Represents an agency
-    rating based on default risk of the country of the issuer
--   `AssetCriteria` \> `agencyRating` - Represents an agency rating
-    based on default risk and creditors claim in event of default associated with specific instrument

-Data type `AgencyRatingCriteria` allows specification of the following related information to eligible collateral:
+Each of these attributes on `CollateralCriteria` refer to the data type `AgencyRatingCriteria` which allows specification of the following related information to eligible collateral:

 ``` Haskell